KritiJar/fa18-202-pheonix/ProjectJournal/Scrum Report/Meeting 1.md

          Built datamodel and database schema
          Designed the system sequence diagram and use case diagram

+Hema:    Created the User Story, Sub task, Issues and Project Board in GitHub
+         Edited Google Sheets for Burndown chart with task break down and hours Built datamodel and database schema
+         Designed the system sequence diagram and use case diagram

 Kriti:   Created the User Story, Sub task, Issues and Project Board in GitHub
          Updated Google Sheets for Burndown chart with task break down and hours Designed the system sequence diagram and use case diagram